leejoonli/code-every-day/log.md

 ## Thoughts

 Started off trying to do everything at once when it came to django but quickly realized that was a terrible idea.
 Started from scratch and incrementally made my way up to custom user models.
 Still a long way to go for completion and deployment.

+# Day 11 (2/12/2022)

+## Project 4 and Portfolio

+Added Users to database.
+Unable to push to Heroku and still in the process of debugging.
+Added downloadable pdf link to portfolio.

+## Thoughts

+Tried to deploy project 4 backend to Heroku but got a Typeerror.
+Still in process of debugging with the help of one of my instructors.
+Added axios GET request to native app and was able to retrieve data.
+Could not verify whether or not it shows on mobile since I can't connect to localhost on my phone but the data shows up on web.

+Added pdf link to portfolio.
+Just needed to add an extension to VScode.
+However, I ran into a bug with App.test.tsx after installing the extension and importing the pdf file to the component.
+Ended up commenting out the test in App.test.tsx and works fine and I don't think I need to keep that test for deployment.
+All that's left to do is finish project 4 and add it and change the icon that shows up next to the title of the page on the tab.
+Typescript for this project seems very unnecessary since I didn't do much with typings and it brought up certain bugs.